 With that last thought in mind, it seems highly unlikely that this is what spectacles in any shape or form, were ever intended to be used for!

-As this blog proved to be popular we have written a follow-up to it What a Spectacle (Part 2).
+As this blog proved to be popular there is a follow-up to it – What a Spectacle (Part 2).